 The Pembroke would normally start a charter in either Breaksea or Dusky Sound and finish in the alternative sound (using the inland Acheron Passage to access either sound).
 This means you don't have to go out to sea in a swell - unless you want to.

-Access to the Pembroke is via helicopter from Te Anau. and we specialise in charters from three nights up to seven nights.
+Access to the Pembroke is via helicopter from Te Anau, a spectacular flight with Southern Lakes Helicopters.
+And we specialise in charters from three nights up to seven nights.

 Depending on what you are looking for in a charter, we can customize your trip to suit your time-frame.
 All charters are personally customised to the clients and can include any or all of the following: